Shepherd Center Pharmacy Residency Program

 - Scholarly: 5 weeks*

 *The residency program includes 5 weeks of scholarly time, divided into five increments dispersed throughout the residency year.
-Residents are encouraged to use the scholarly time to complete longitudinal projects, data collection, high-risk sterile compounding training, and administrative tasks.
+Residents are encouraged to use the scholarly time to complete longitudinal projects, data collection, and administrative tasks.

 - Research: 12 months